TomorrowMC/CustomerSearchBar/readme.md

 ## Usage:

-1. Add this component to your Swift project: https://github.com/TomorrowMC/CustomerSearchBar.git
+1. Add this package to your Swift project: https://github.com/TomorrowMC/CustomerSearchBar.git

 2. In the view that needs to use the search bar, import the ``CustomerSearchBar`` module: